ocupop/mapbox-locate/src/_sessions/your-exact-ar-location-computer-vision-and-localization.md

 ---
 layout: session
-title: 'Your Exact AR Location: Computer Vision and Localization Solutions'
+title: 'Your Exact AR Location: Computer Vision and Localization'
 summary: >-
   To make world scale AR work, location has to be accurate and reliable...better than the current blue dot in your phone.
 Panel discussion with companies solving the localization problem using computer vision.
 timeslot: d2_slot1